adamgaynor/Spacecamp/README.md

 ###Oauth
 Oauth allows users to log into a website using credentials from a different company, in this case Google.
 The user's login information is sent to Google, which confirms the name and password through its own servers.
 Google then sends back a user identification code that is used to identify the user.
 The result is that the user is not required to take the time to create their own account, and can log in with one click.

+###Amazon Web Services S3 Storage
+AWS stores the profile pictures uploaded by users, allowing them to be displayed on the website.
+When a user creates a new account, their chosen profile picture is automatically uploaded to AWS using Ruby's Paperclip gem.

 ##Upcoming Features

 - [ ] Allow Users to upload documents, and share them with others
 - [ ] Create a central calendar for team members to coordinate
 - [ ] Display a project's recent updates on its main page
+- [ ] Display users' profile pictures alongside their discussion comments